 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-How to Make basil Pesto
+How to Make Pesto without Pine Nuts

-Why does it taste bitter?
+Why does my pesto taste bitter?

 If it tastes a little bitter, try adding another pinch of salt.
 Salt will counteract the bitterness, as would more Parmesan, or something acidic (like lemon juice).

 Basil has a strong flavor and the pesto will also have a strong flavor.
-Remember that you’ll likely be eating it WITH some other food (on chicken, in pesto, etc.) so even if it tastes really strong in the bowl, the flavor will be toned down a bit in your final dish.
+Remember that you’ll likely be eating it WITH some other food (on chicken, on pasta, etc.) so even if it tastes really strong in the bowl, the flavor will be toned down a bit in your final dish.
+If you want a milder flavored pesto, or if you’re running low on basil, use half spinach, half basil.

-Should I use the stems in the Basil pesto?
+Should I use the basil stems in the pesto?

 Basil stems are edible (as are the stems of other green herbs like cilantro and parsley).
-You can definitely throw them in.
 If you’re going the mortar-and-pestle route, the stems might be a little difficult to smash down into a paste.
-But with the food processor, it works just fine!
+But with the food processor, it works just fine (another reason I recommend the food processor for this recipe).
+I typically cut off the thickest part of the stems at the bottom and throw the rest in.

 Your basil walnut pesto should last 5-7 days in the fridge, or 3-4 months in the freezer.
+You can freeze your pesto in small jars or in ice-cube trays (my favorite method).

 Looking for more delicious homemade sauce recipes?